White Paper

 The bounty is resistant to the “cobra farming” problem (manufacturing fraud in order to collect the reward for finding it).
 To plant a fake account and later collect the bounty on it, an attacker would need the fake to pass three independent miners assigned via the FIFO queue, none of whom the attacker can choose.

 The following example traces 12 participants over 11 days, each joining at different times and transacting at different rates.
 To keep the math readable, only Active points are modeled; Supportive and Ambient flows are omitted.
 Each person receives 1,440 Active points per day.
-The target Earned balance per person is 14,400.
+The target Earned balance per person is 525,600, one year of daily allocations.

 Day 1.
 Participants A and B join and pay each other their full daily allocation.
 Each holds 1,440 Earned points.
-The pre-rebase total is 2,880, but the target (2 x 14,400) is 28,800, so the rebase multiplier is 10.
-Both balances scale up to 14,400.
-The multiplier above 1 is expected and temporary.
+The pre-rebase total is 2,880, but the target (2 × 525,600) is 1,051,200, so the rebase multiplier is 365.
+Both balances scale up to 525,600.
+The jump looks dramatic, but it is share-neutral: the rebase pins the average balance at the one-year target from the first day, and each participant still holds exactly 50% of the pool.

 Days 2-6.
 Participants C through J join gradually.
 Each new entrant starts with zero Earned points and begins transacting.
+Because every new participant raises the target, the multiplier stays above 1 throughout the growth phase.
 On Day 6, four participants join in a single day, jumping the count from 6 to 10.
-The multiplier is 1.43.
+The multiplier is 1.66.

-Day 7.
-One more participant joins, bringing the total to 11.
-This is the critical moment: the Earned pool (159,840) has finally grown large enough to exceed the new target (158,400).
-The multiplier drops below 1 for the first time, to 0.991.
-From this point forward, the rebase compresses balances downward on every block.
-This is the system's steady state: the number in your account shrinks daily, but so does everyone else's by the same proportion.
-Your share of the total pool, and therefore your purchasing power, remains constant.
+Day 9.
+The target is 6,307,200 while the day's transactions push the pool to 6,324,480.
+The multiplier drops below 1 for the first time, to 0.997.
+The number in your account shrinks daily, but so does everyone else's by the same proportion.
+Your share of the total pool, and therefore your purchasing power (in points), remains constant.

 Day 11.
 All 12 participants are now active and transacting.
-The multiplier is 0.909.
-Note that Person L, who joined on Day 8 with nothing, already holds 23,215 points and is accumulating rapidly, while early joiners A and B are declining from their Day 8 peaks as the rebase does its work.
+The multiplier is 0.997.
+Note that Person L, who joined on Day 8 with nothing, already holds 26,931 points, more than C (23,554), who joined six days earlier, while early joiners A and B are past their nominal peaks and shedding share as the rebase does its work.

 The table below summarizes rebase calculations at key intervals: